 Liechtenstein is a small country positioned between Austria and Switzerland renowned for its capital, Vaduz, which is an international financial hub with worldwide connections to other prominent cities.
-Liechtenstein has much to offer foreign businessmen considering investing there.
+Liechtenstein has much to offer foreign businessmen considering investing there or opening a company in Liechtenstein.
 It has a highly advanced financial sector, investment funds, a thriving business insurance branch, and an active and successful asset management sector.

 Now, the process of company incorporation in Lichtenstein won’t take longer than a few weeks, which really isn’t long at all, providing all the necessary documents are correctly submitted.
 It is up to the foreign business magnates to select the perfect company to found here by taking into account the many diverse details such as company goals, how much share capital is involved, and precisely how many shareholders there are.